epy1234/GoogleLdapMFA/README.md

 #### LDAP MFA Demo code
 - Python Script that simulates a user login and performs authentication via Google Authentication MFA.
 - Once the authentication is complete, the script will connect to `localhost` and pull data to the terminal.
-- first run docker-compose from my other repo:
+- First run `docker-compose up` to spin up an OpenLdap docker on your localhost:80

 Property  | Value
 ----------|---------------